makersacademy/takeaway-challenge/README.md

 Completed except didn't attempt to implement text message confirmation.
 Preferred to use available time to review the week's work instead.

+To do:
+* DRY tests
+* Review use of rspec
+* twilio txt message functionality

 ## User Stories

 ```